Characterizing Particle-Like Charge Migration Dynamics with High-Harmonic Sideband Spectroscopy: Methodology

 Figure~\ref{fig:1}(a) illustrates our general approach for performing HHSS of CM, using bromobutadiyne (BrC$_{4}$H) as an example.
-We start by creating a one-electron valence hole localized on the Br center, which induces the periodic particle-like CM dynamics shown in Fig.~\ref{fig:1}(b) with a frequency of $\omega_\text{CM}\approx1.8$~eV.
-In the calculation this is achieved by using constrained density functional theory~\cite{eshuis2009}, as outlined in~\cite{folorunso2021,arXivSupMat}.
-This localized initial hole emulates a sudden core or inner-valence ionization, localized on Br, that could be created by an attosecond x-ray pump pulse~\cite{Barillot_PRX2021}, subsequently leading to CM in the valence shell of the molecule~\cite{Cederbaum1999, Bruner2017, folorunso2021}.
+We start by creating a one-electron valence hole localized on the Br center, which induces the periodic particle-like CM dynamics shown in Fig.~\ref{fig:1}(b) with a frequency of $\omega_\text{CM}\approx1.84$~eV.
+In the calculations, this localized hole is achieved by using constrained density functional theory~\cite{eshuis2009}, as outlined in~Appendix~\ref{sec:init_cond} and in Ref.~\cite{folorunso2021}.
+This localized initial hole emulates a sudden core or inner-valence ionization, localized on Br, that could be created by an attosecond x-ray pump pulse~\cite{Barillot_PRX2021}, subsequently leading to CM in the valence shell of the molecule~\cite{Cederbaum1999, Bruner2017, folorunso2021, Mauger2022}.
 Next, a delayed mid-infrared (MIR) laser pulse, polarized perpendicular to the molecular backbone, drives the HHG-probe in the molecular cation as it undergoes CM.

-In order to describe both the HHG and CM processes, we use grid-based time-dependent density-functional theory (TDDFT) \cite{kohn1965} with a local density approximation exchange-correlation functional \cite{Bloch1929, dirac1930, perdew1981, marques2012} and an average-density self-interaction correction \cite{legrand2002} within Octopus \cite{andrade2012, andrade2015, castro2004, arXivSupMat}.
-We omit nuclear dynamics in all of the TDDFT simulations; however, toward the end of the paper we consider the effect of decoherence, {\it{e.g.}} due to coupled electron-nuclear motion, on the effectiveness of HHSS.
+In order to describe both the HHG and CM processes, we use grid-based time-dependent density-functional theory (TDDFT) \cite{kohn1965} with a local-density-approximation exchange-correlation functional \cite{Bloch1929, dirac1930, perdew1981, marques2012} and an average-density self-interaction correction \cite{legrand2002} within Octopus \cite{andrade2012, andrade2015, castro2004}.
+Nuclear dynamics are omitted in all TDDFT results shown in this paper; however, in Section \ref{sec:3C} we discuss the effect of decoherence, {\it{e.g.}}, due to coupled electron-nuclear motion, on the effectiveness of HHSS.
+Technical details about how the TDDFT simulations are performed can be found in Appendix~\ref{sec:TDDFT_sims}.